AUTeam2/server-setup/README.md

 The first build of the Webinterface image takes a while, because many different libraries must be fetched and installed.

-To build the image without starting it, go to the webinterface folder `cd webinterface` and run `docker build .`.
+To build all the images for all services in the docker-compose, without starting them, run `docker-compose build`.

 ## Issuing command line commands to the Webinterface